-For applications which require an undervoltage lock out (UVLO) threshold greater than 4.49 V (6.6 V for TPS54357), external resistors may be implemented, see Figure 1, to adjust the start voltage threshold.
-For example, an application needing an UVLO start voltage of approximately 7.8 V using the equation (1), R1 is calculated to the nearest standard resistor value of 5.36 k Ω .
-Using equation (2), the input voltage stop threshold is calculated as 6.48 V.
+For applications that require an UVLO threshold greater than 4.49 V (6.6 V for TPS54357), external resistors may be implemented (see Figure 1) to adjust the start-voltage threshold.
+For example, an application needing a UVLO start voltage of approximately 7.8 V using equation 1, R1 is calculated to the nearest standard resistor value of 5.36 k $\Omega$ .
+Using equation 2, the input voltage stop threshold is calculated as 6.48 V.